yugo2911/mpv-jimaku-autoload/README.md

     │
     └── Browse, search, manage subtitles
 ```
-i mean it works~ but there not all GUI options work for now
+It works~ for gettings subs from jimaku, some GUI options are WIP